Loading...

 By this time you should have already implemented liveness video recording and liveness check.
 If not, please refer to these guides:

-Oz API methods as well as Mobile and Web SDK methods can be combined with great flexibility.
-Explore the options available in the section.
+Oz API methods can be combined with great flexibility.
+Explore Oz API using the .

 Android sample app source codes